SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 ```

 This will download and install the package directly from GitHub.
+The package requires an external *working space*.
+If a folder named *working_space* does not exist in your working directory, it will be created automatically.
+You **must** use this folder to run the package properly.
+The structure of *working_space* is shown below.

-Once installed, you can load the package and using it:
+Once installed the package and the *working_space* folder is set up, you can load and use the package with:

 ```julia
 import JosephsonCircuitOptimizer as JCO